First-Gen & Low-Income Students

 The Emory Lending Library has textbooks and other educational resources that students can check out for an entire semester.
 Subject areas include humanities, language, literature, science, technology, engineering and mathematics.

-The Office of Student Success Programs and Services now offers micro grants to assist students with food, travel,and other expenses associated with curricular or co-curricular activities.
+Student Case Management and Intervention Services now offers micro grants to assist students with food, travel,and other expenses associated with curricular or co-curricular activities.
 Micro grant awards vary in allocation, but typically support opportunities at $200 or less; or larger initiatives upon successful application.
 OSSPS assists students and their families on an ongoing basis and in times of crisis.
 It offers a wide range of resources, including academic, medical, financial and social challenges.
 It serves as a safe and welcoming space for students who need access to their services.

 Residence Life is integrating first-generation/low-income concerns into its inclusion training for resident and student assistants this year.
 In December 2016, Residence Life partnered with other Campus Life organizations to create seven spaces for students in crisis or need.
 In addition, Clairmont housing is available to juniors and seniors; Tower housing is available to sophomores.